When well beings grow wings,

 The butterfly, a masterful teacher, makes the difficult work of transformation look easy.
 The caterpillar eagerly enters the chrysalis without looking back.
 It naturally knows to let go of the comfort of what it has been in order to embrace what it can be.
 It embodies risk, loss, and messy progress.

-The glasswing butterfly, in particular, inspires my work supporting individuals through times of transformation and radical growth.
+The glasswing butterfly, in particular, inspires my work supporting individuals through times of transformation and growth.

-In the midst of getting things done, rushing around, multi-tasking, and the endless pursuit of "bigger and better," we have forgotten how to BE authentically ourselves - beings wired for connection.
+In the midst of getting things done, rushing around, multi-tasking, and the endless pursuit of "bigger and better," we have forgotten how to BE.
 Many of the challenges we face today stem from the disconnection inherent in our lifestyles.
-We live disconnected from our own bodies, hearts and souls.
+We live and DO, disconnected from our own bodies, hearts and souls.
 We neglect meaningful connections with the people who live next door to us and those who sit across the aisle.
-We have disregarded the natural world that supports human life, and, in many ways, we have put aside our very nature as creative, wild and embodied beings.
+We have disregarded the natural world that supports human life and, in many ways, we have put aside our very nature as creative, wild, embodied and interconnected beings.

 Connection is perhaps our most vital, healing resource.

-In my roles as coach and teacher, I connect with individuals, first, as fellow human beings remembering how to BE and breathe.
+In my roles as coach and teacher, I connect with individuals, first, as fellow human beings remembering how to BE.
 I provide a safe exploratory space for them to "recover their humanness," to grapple with the messy realities of life, and then to leverage their capacities for connection and integration, both personally and in community.